gbmhunter/blog/content/programming/signal-processing/filtering/_index.md

 categories: [ "Programming", "Signal Processing", "Filters" ]
 date: 2014-02-26
 draft: false
+lastmod: 2021-05-26
-tags: [ "moving average", "filter", "ADCs", "DACs", "time domain", "discrete", "frequency responses", "exponentially weighted", "multiple pass", "signal processing" ]
+tags: [ "moving average", "filter", "ADCs", "DACs", "time domain", "discrete", "frequency responses", "exponentially weighted", "multiple pass", "signal processing", "Savitzky–Golay fFilters" ]
-title: "Moving Average Filters"
+title: "Filtering"
 type: "page"
 ---

+## Terminology

+_Casual_ filters are filters whose present output **does not** depend on future input. _Non-casual_ filters are those whose present output **does** depend on future input.
+Real-time filters must be casual, but filters which are either time delayed or do not act in the time domain can be non-casual.

+## Moving-Average Filters

-## Overview
+### Overview

 One of the classic examples of an FIR is a moving average (MA) filter.
 It can also be called a **box-car filter**.
 Although they are simple, they are the **best filter (optimal) at reducing random noise whilst retaining a sharp step respone**.
 However, they are the **worst filter for frequency domain signals**, they have a very poor ability to seperate one band of frequencies from another.